 Data of the Heart

-We believe – and we’re certainly not the only ones – that having time to be among the elements is good for health and wellbeing, as is a feeling of being loved by people around you.
-We’re curious though, about how many grassroots views about the feeling of place and emotional connection to it actually feed into local and national policy decisions.
-What’s your sense of here?
+Having time to be among the elements is good for health and wellbeing, as is a feeling of being loved by people around you.
+How do views about the feeling of place and emotional connection to it feed into local and national policy decisions.
+How do we value a sense of place?
+Join hundreds of others to share your ‘sense of here’.
 What matters to you?

-Click on the blue dots in this map to read some of the feelings and stories from people in the UK, and beyond.
-The map is responsive, so you can change the way it looks by clicking the icons in the top left corner, zoom in and out and, if you’d like, take a tour of the world.
+Click on the blue dots in this map to read some of the feelings and stories people have shared.
+Zoom in and out and, if you’d like, take a tour of the world.

-You can add your own voice and contribute to the debate about how we value and care for green and open spaces by clicking the button below.
-Your own blue dot will appear and some of your answers will be shared (but your name will not be visible).
+Add your own voice and contribute to the debate about how we value and care for green and open spaces by clicking the button below.
+Your own blue dot will appear on the map.

 What happens to the map and the stories?